Skip to main content

 Practical tips:

-• Include: your details, company details, order number, description of problem, what you have already done, what you want, deadline for response (15 days is standard)
+• Include: your details, company details, order number, problem description with dates, what you have already tried, what you want, deadline for response (15 days standard)

-• Reference the Consumer Code articles that support your claim — sellers often take formal letters more seriously than phone calls
+• Sellers take formal letters far more seriously than phone calls or emails

 3Contact a Consumer Mediator